aeronau/yaml2latex/README.md

 ## TODO

-This was a one day project, and I use this script for some of my tasks.
-It works well enough, but may not be up to the standards.
+This started as a one day project, and I use this script for some of my tasks.
+It works well enough, but may not be properly coded.

 - [ ] Improve parsing and classification (e.g. command vs string vs environment vs reserved)
 - [ ] Error handling